Gary-Liang/Gary-Liang.github.io/README.md

 - React: A JavaScript library for building user interfaces.
 - Vite: A fast build tool that sets up your project with instant loading.
-- EmailJS: A service for sending emails directly from JavaScript.
+- EmailJS: An API service for sending emails directly from JavaScript.
 - Tailwind CSS: A utility-first CSS framework for rapid UI development.
 - DaisyUI: A plugin for Tailwind CSS that provides additional UI components.
 - Three.js: A JavaScript library for creating and displaying 3D graphics in a web browser.